open-contracting/deploy/docs/deploy/create_server.rst

 #.
 Under the *Storage* tab, Resize the main disk "Ubuntu 20.04 LTS Disk" to the desired storage limits.
 (Recommended minimum 20GB / 20480MB).
 #.
 Wait for the disk to resize
 #.
 Resize and rename the swap disk "### MB Swap Image"
 #.
-Under the *Configurations* tab, Edit the server config ("My Ubuntu 20.04 LTS Disk Profile – GRUB 2" or something simular), Disable "Auto-configure networking".
+Under the *Configurations* tab, Edit the server config ("My Ubuntu 20.04 LTS Disk Profile – GRUB 2" or something simular), disable "Auto-configure networking".

    .. note::